 The Hampton Rovers Amateur Football Club is a proud community club with an even prouder history, dating back to 1918 (the club proper was established in 1929).
 The club has grown over the years and now caters for boys and girls from Auskick and Under 8s in the SMJFL through to senior football in the VAFA for men and women.
 The club boasts great facilities at two home grounds and a great name in the community and football circles.
-The club celebrated its 90th birthday in 2019 and looks forward to an ever bigger 2020.
+The club celebrated its 90th birthday in 2019 and is surging towards its centenary season in 2029.

 Facts & Figures